shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 sedated and fought against by mediocre minds, who think conformism is mental health, while [it is the opposite](https://www.shlomifish.org/philosophy/philosophy/putting-cards-on-the-table-2019-2020/).
-Furthermore, conformism leads to [Superior orders](https://en.wikipedia.org/wiki/Superior_orders), including the "I just work here" [small minded attitude](https://www.joelonsoftware.com/2004/12/06/news-45/) which leads to sadism and vandalism and loss of lives and property that took a lot of effort
+Furthermore, conformism leads to Nazi-style ["Superior orders" / The "Nuremberg defense"](https://en.wikipedia.org/wiki/Superior_orders), including the "I just work here" [small minded attitude](https://www.joelonsoftware.com/2004/12/06/news-45/) which leads to sadism and vandalism and loss of lives and property that took a lot of effort